 A compressed work week allows staff to work a traditional 40-hour week over a shorter period of working days.
 The most common arrangement is four 10-hour days instead of five eight-hour days.
 Departments may consider compressed work weeks for their staff to further reduce office density.

 When able, supervisors should allow flexibility for the working hours of staff members.
-Staggering shift start and end times can help reduce office density throughout the day and especially in commonly used entry and exit ways at shared arrival and departure times.
+Staggering shift start and end times can help reduce office density throughout the day and especially in commonly used entryways and exits at shared arrival and departure times.

 Guidance for Parents of School-Aged Children or Caregivers

 If a faculty or staff member has childcare issues that prevent them from being able to report to work on campus, supervisors should work with them to determine an appropriate remote or flexible work arrangement.
 If their role is one that cannot be performed remotely, the faculty or staff member should contact HR Shared Services at firstname.lastname@example.org or 315.443.4042.
 Alternatively, they may request to use benefit time to cover absence from work.